binref/refinery/README.md

 ```
 You can then install these missing dependencies manually.
 If you do not want to be bothered by missing dependencies and don't mind a long refinery installation, you can install the package as follows:
 ```
-pip install -U binary-refinery[full]
+pip install -U binary-refinery[yeet]
 ```
 which will install _all_ dependencies on top of the required ones.

 ## Bleeding Edge

 Alternatively, you can clone this repository and use the scripts [update.sh](update.sh) (on Linux) or [update.ps1](update.ps1) (on Windows) to install the refinery package into a local virtual environment.
-The installation and update process for this method is to simply run the script; it pulls the repository, activates the virtual environment, uninstalls the current `binary-refinery[full]` package, and then installs it again.
+The installation and update process for this method is to simply run the script; it pulls the repository, activates the virtual environment, uninstalls the current `binary-refinery[yeet]` package, and then installs it again.

 ## Generating Documentation